demisto/content/Packs/RecordedFuture/Integrations/RecordedFuture/README.md

 ## Breaking changes from the previous version of this integration - Recorded Future v2

-Renamed the integration setting "Incident Sharing" to "Collective Insights Settings", resetting any previous configuration to this setting.
+Renamed the integration setting "Incident Sharing" to "Collective Insights", resetting any previous configuration to this setting.